Saturday, June 22, 2024

 Yes, Lesley (the beautiful protagonist) did adopt the orphaned boy just as I predicted, though it happened much sooner in the story than I expected.
 By the midway point, Lesley adjusts to motherhood and country life, and even makes a few friends.
 She doesn’t fall in love with her young charge; at least not right away, but she cares for him scrupulously and faithfully.

-When Lesley arrives in the village, she’s determined to do her duty by her young charge, to keep him safe and fed and clothed until he’s old enough to go to boarding school, and then resume her real life in a fashionable London neighborhood.
+When Lesley arrives in the village, she’s determined to do her duty by her adopted child, to keep him safe and fed and clothed until he’s old enough to go to boarding school; and then she plans to resume her former life in a fashionable London neighborhood.
 She has no sentimental attachment to the child, nor any idealistic notions of motherhood.
 But eventually, she comes to love her new life in the country.
 Sharp writes about Lesley’s realization that a little boy, a dog, a cat, and a rough-around-the-edges village woman who helps with cooking and cleaning all depend on her for their sustenance and safety.
 We understand that just months earlier, Lesley would have been horrified by such a realization; instead, she is somewhat humbled, but also proud of her position as the center of the world for her unconventional little family.

 Does this sound like a Hallmark Christmas movie?
 In the wrong hands it could have been.